The Game of Thrones Finale Divided Fans But These Memes Will Please Everyone

 We’ve witnessed some intense stuff throughout the series.
 We’ve said farewell to some fan favorites.
 We’ve seen revenge exacted.
 We’ve seen clues paid off.
 And the way it all concluded was bound to be a subject of great debate.

-After Jon Snow decides he has no choice but to kill Daenerys following her sack of King’s Landing in the last episode, the show shifts gears and focuses on politics.
+After Jon Snow decides he has no choice but to kill Daenerys Targaryen following her sack of King’s Landing in the last episode, the show shifts gears and focuses on politics.
 Namely, who will be king now that the Iron Throne is no more.
 The answer, to the surprise of many, is Bran.

 The final moments follow the Stark siblings as they embark on their own personal journeys: Sansa is now Queen in the North, no longer one of the Seven Kingdoms.
 Arya sets off on an adventure, with destination unknown.
 And Jon Snow makes his way beyond the Wall, after taking the black as his punishment for killing Dany.